 "The Rare Tears of a Strong Man": Power Exchange and the Construction of Masculinity in Popular Romance Fiction

-The cathartic tears that well up in the climactic scene of Joey Hill's erotic romance—a novel that explores in a richly layered narrative the themes of sexual power exchange and the contruction of gender—represent the appeal and explain the success of the Alpha male of popular romance fiction.
-These tears, symbolizing both the dominance and the submission of masculine authority and emotions, embody the core of my analysis of popular romance fiction.
-With the help of grant support of the Romance Writers of America, I propose to write and publish three academic articles that explore in greater depth the historical foundations and the narrative and ideological constructions of the meaning and emotional power of these "rare tears of a strong man" in popular romance fiction.
+The cathartic tears that well up in the climactic scene of Joey Hill's erotic romance—a novel that explores in a richly layered narrative the themes of sexual power exchange and the construction of gender—represent the appeal and explain the success of the Alpha male of popular romance fiction.
+These tears, symbolizing both the dominance and the submission of masculine authority and emotions, embody the core of Frantz's analysis of popular romance fiction.
+With the help of grant support of the Romance Writers of America, she proposed to write and publish three academic articles that explore in greater depth the historical foundations and the narrative and ideological constructions of the meaning and emotional power of these "rare tears of a strong man" in popular romance fiction.

 Stephanie Harzewski, University of Pennsylvania

 The New Novel of Manners: Chick Lit and Postfeminist Sexual Politics

 Romance Writers of America would like to congratulate Dr. Stephanie Harzewski on the acceptance of her book, for publication.
 Harzewski was the recipient of RWA’s 2006-2007 Academic Research Grant for a proposal titled “The New Novel of Manners: Chick Lit and Postfeminist Sexual Politics.”
 Harzewski applied for RWA’s academic grant so that she could continue her work on this project.
 “The financial support of the RWA Research Grant allowed for a reduced teaching load that enabled me to revise and expand my dissertation into a book manuscript.
 I utilized the time also by interviewing more authors and publishing industry professionals about how chick lit can inform our understanding of the history of the romance and general fiction book markets.”